 - terminate the Subscription of the User before the end of the Subscription Term and refund them any pre-paid Subscription Fee on a prorated basis.

 - From time to time, Adverity may invite the User to try, at no additional charge, Beta Services.
-Any Beta Services will be clearly designated as beta, pilot, limited release, developer preview, non-production, or by a description of similar import.
+Any Beta Services will be designated as beta, pilot, limited release, developer preview, non-production, or by a description of similar import.
 Beta Services are provided for evaluation purposes and not for production use, are not supported, may contain bugs or errors, are subject to change in Adverity’s sole discretion, and may be subject to additional terms.
 The User shall immediately inform Adverity of any bugs or errors experienced, and otherwise provide its feedback to, and cooperate with, Adverity on Beta Services as reasonably requested by Adverity.
-Beta Services are provided “as is” with no express or implied warranty, and Adverity disclaims any and all liability for Beta Services.
-Adverity may discontinue Beta Services at any time in Adverity’s sole discretion, and may never make them generally available.
+Beta Services are provided “as is” with no express or implied warranty, and Adverity disclaims all liability for Beta Services.
+Adverity may discontinue Beta Services at any time in Adverity’s sole discretion and may never make them generally available.

 The User grants Adverity a nonexclusive, royalty-free, perpetual, irrevocable, and fully sublicensable right to use their feedback for any purpose without compensation or attribution to the User.